Prosecutors spend first day of testimony in Hunter Biden's gun trial detailing his drug problems

 Lowell said the form asks whether you “are” a drug user.
 “It does not say ‘have you ever been,’" and he suggested the president's son did not think of himself as someone with a drug problem when he purchased the gun.

-His state of mind should be considered at the time of the purchase, not “what he wrote in a book in 2021.”
+His state of mind should be considered at the time of the purchase, not “what he wrote in a book in 2021,” Lowell said.

-If convicted, Hunter Biden could face up to 25 years in prison, though first-time offenders do not get anywhere near the maximum, and it’s unclear whether the judge would give him time behind bars.
+If convicted, Hunter Biden faces up to 25 years in prison, though first-time offenders do not get anywhere near the maximum, and it’s unclear whether the judge would give him time behind bars.

 The trial is unfolding just days after Donald Trump, the presumptive Republican presidential nominee, was convicted of 34 felonies in New York City.
 The two criminal cases are unrelated, but their proximity underscores how the courts have taken center stage during the 2024 campaign.